robertlarkins/math-and-code-tricks/WindowsTools.md

 These changes should stop programs changing the gain on your microphone.

 To uninstall rerun VBCABLE_Setup_x64.exe in administrator mode, and click **Remove Drivers**.
 Then restart the computer.

+**Trouble Shooting**
+If the virtual audio cable stops working see if the cable has been muted:
+1. Go into Sound.
+2. Go to CABLE Input properties.
+3. Go to the Levels tab.
+4. Check CABLE Input is not muted.
+5. Repeat the same steps for CABLE Output under the Recording tab.